 - Organisational Change & Consulting

 - Strategic Entrepreneurship

 - Award: Partial tuition fee waiver

-- for the opportunity , no actual transmission of money takes place. the program part will be subtracted from the full non-EEA tuition fee (€ 18,000) before the start of the academic year 2019/2020, enabling you to immediately pay the reduced tuition fee; either at once or in installments;
+- for the opportunity , no actual transmission of money takes place.
+The scholarship part will be subtracted from the full non-EEA tuition fee (€ 18,000) before the start of the academic year 2019/2020, enabling you to immediately pay the reduced tuition fee; either at once or in installments;

 - The student will receive the program for one academic year, maximum 12 months.
 Please note, for MSc programmes longer than 12 months you need to have sufficient resources to finance your studies for the remaining months of the programme;

 - The value of the partial award is between 30-70% of the full non-EEA tuition fee.